Joshua Gibson for Mesquite City Council District 4

 My name is Joshua Gibson.
 I'm a 28-year-old small business owner in the construction industry.
 I come from two hard-working parents, my mother is an immigrant from Mexico, and my father built a successful business that I watched him work for throughout my childhood.
 Their determination and dedication to building a secure life for not just our family, but also their employees, has always inspired me.

 I believe it’s time to redefine what growth looks like in the City of Mesquite.
-For years, the city has focused heavily on corporate and industrial expansion, but the neighborhoods and people who call Mesquite home have often felt left behind.
+The city has focused on corporate and industrial expansion, but the neighborhoods and people who call Mesquite home have often felt left behind.
 Economic development is important, but it has to be balanced with real investments that improve quality of life, like safer streets, walkable neighborhoods, thriving small businesses, and great parks.

 I want to create more opportunities for local small businesses to thrive.
 Others focus on real estate profits or short-term industrial deals, I think that’s the wrong focus and a continuation of what residents have repeatedly said they don’t want.
 I’m focused on building a city that young families, entrepreneurs, and long-time residents can be proud to live in.